aptos-foundation/AIPs/aips/wallet-standard.md

 changeNetwork(network:NetworkInfo):Promise<UserResponse<{success: boolean,reason?: string}>>
 ```

-`aptos:openInMobileApp`\* a function that supports redirecting a user from a web browser on mobile to a native mobile app.
+`aptos:openInMobileApp*` a function that supports redirecting a user from a web browser on mobile to a native mobile app.
 The wallet plugin should add the location url a wallet should open the in-app browser at.

 ```
 openInMobileApp(): void
 ```

 Types

+> Note: `UserResponse` type is used for when a user rejects a rejectable request.
+For example, when user wants to connect but instead closes the window popup.

 ```
 export interface UserApproval<TResponseArgs> {